aeberhardo/phantomjs-linux-armv6l/README.md

 __Process used to build PhantomJS__

-PhantomJS has been built using the proccess described below.
+PhantomJS has been built using the process described below.

 __1.__ According to http://phantomjs.org/build.html :